daniellabrador/codecademy-fs-fix_fotomatic/README.md

 ## Technologies

+- HTML5
 - CSS3

 ## Setup

-To view the final output, view the live site [here](https://daniellabrador.github.io/codecademy-fix_me-fotomatic/).
-You can also check the broken version [here](https://daniellabrador.github.io/codecademy-fix_me-fotomatic/broken/broken.html/) for comparison.
+To view the final output, view the live site [here](https://daniellabrador.github.io/fix-fotomatic/).
+You can also check the broken version [here](https://daniellabrador.github.io/fix-fotomatic/broken/broken.html) for comparison.

 ## Sources

 The techniques utilized was based on the lessons taught in [Codecademy's Full-Stack Engineer Course](https://www.codecademy.com/learn/paths/full-stack-engineer-career-path
 ).
-The challenges are also provided by Codecademy.
+The challenge is also provided by Codecademy.